Apersant1/Todo-React/README.md

-# ToDo task manager make with create-react-app
+# ToDo task manager made with create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).